tyc/successfulunittest/manuscript/lowlevelcode.md

 Noticed that I also do a read before setting the value.

 When doing unit test, the `__UNITTEST__` macro would be defined and PORTB and DDRB would be accessing an array element.
 Otherwise, it would addressing the actual registers on the microcontroller.
 Noticed that I created an array to contain all the registers in the microcontroller.
 This would only work if the microcontroller is small and simple.
-Luckily, the ATmega128 addressing of the registers starts at a very  low address and it has only a small amount of registers.
+Luckily, the ATMega128 addressing of the registers starts at a very  low address and it has only a small amount of registers.
 The size of all the mocked variables can be fitted to an 8bit value.

-For a 32bit microcontroller such as a Freescale MPC5510 PowerPC, there are hundreds of registers and having all the registers' addresses defined is not a suitable strategy.
+For a 32bit microcontroller such as a Freescale MPC5510 PowerPC, there are hundreds of registers and having all the registers' addresses simulated as an array is not a suitable strategy.
 An array to contain all the registers would be very large, and the index into the array would be a 32bit value.
 For such a microcontroller, the following set up might be better.

 	#if defined (__UNITTEST__)